-The 100 and 200 blocks of Banff Avenue and a portion of Caribou Street will be closed to vehicle traffic for the summers of 2022 and 2023 to create a vibrant outdoor destination for visitors and residents.
+Banff Avenue and a portion of Caribou Street in downtown Banff will be closed to vehicle traffic for the summer of 2023 to create a vibrant, spacious outdoor destination for visitors and residents.

 The best seat in Banff

 This location is traditionally the busiest pedestrian area in the Town of Banff.
-In a normal year, up to 30,000 pedestrians per day can stroll down Banff Avenue in peak season.
+Up to 30,000 pedestrians each day can stroll down Banff Avenue in summer season.
 The pedestrian zone allows for visitors to experience the majestic vistas of Banff in a manner never available before.
-Restaurants and stores may offer sidewalk seating and retail displays along the pedestrian zone, and temporary public amenities will be provided including a bike valet, landscaping, and public seating.
+Restaurants and stores offer sidewalk seating and retail displays along the pedestrian zone, and temporary public amenities are provided including a free bike valet, public seating and occasional activation.

 Banff Avenue is an important transportation corridor for vehicles.
 The closure of 2 blocks in the downtown core will create some traffic congestion, likely on busy summer days due to the detours.

-Vehicle traffic will be diverted to adjacent streets, such as Lynx Street, Beaver Street, and to a lesser extent, Muskrat and Otter streets – on the east side of Banff Avenue, and Lynx and Buffalo streets – to the west and south of Banff Avenue.
+Vehicle traffic is diverted to adjacent streets, such as Lynx Street, Beaver Street, and to a lesser extent, Muskrat and Otter streets – on the east side of Banff Avenue, and Lynx and Buffalo streets – to the west and south of Banff Ave.
 Access to the south side through detours and Buffalo Street will be maintained.

 To deal with congestion, the Town of Banff is implementing a number of tactics, including:

 - Promotion of free parking